hosssu/Helsinki-city-bike-app/README.md

   * Front end is making axios requests to localhost:3301, make sure your back end is running at the same port or you need to change front end request url's.

-## Progress:
+# Progress:
-* Front end and database are deployed and running in my web hotel
+* Front end is deployed and running in my web hotel
-* Back end is deployed and running in Heroku.
+* Back end is deployed and running in Heroku
+* MySQL database in my web hotel
-* Build up and running in: https://kurpizza.testiosoite.com/hsl_city_bike
+* Live build running in: https://kurpizza.testiosoite.com/hsl_city_bike

 ![HSL_citybike_1](https://user-images.githubusercontent.com/109145769/184131606-50b503f2-79fc-4f04-b240-deefa5f24341.jpg)